 Reason #2: The Internet Is More Convenient

 Yes, reading can be very beneficial in terms of stress reduction.
-It helps stimulates the brain through an enhanced imagination and creativity.
+It helps stimulate the brain through an enhanced imagination and creativity.
 Unfortunately, a lot of people refer to books as outdated stuff.
 That is why they find social media and other internet-related stuff more convenient and entertaining.
 So instead of reading a book, many people would prefer to spend time posting pictures, sharing video clips, liking quotes, and just basically doing nothing but scroll their news feeds.
 Truthfully, the internet offers many things and sources thatch basically make a book look less interesting.

 Reason #3: Books Are Expensive